hpi-swa-teaching/Liquid/packages/Liquid-Tests.package/LQQuestionBuilderTests.class/README.md

-LQMultiChoiceQuestionBuildeTests is a class containing the tests for the class LQMultiChoiceQuestionBuilde in Liquid-UI.
+LQMultiChoiceQuestionBuilderTests is a class containing the tests for the class LQMultiChoiceQuestionBuilder in Liquid-UI.

 It ensures that contents are displayed the intended way.

 Instance Variables
 	builder:							<ToolBuilder>
-	questionBuilder:		<LQMultiChoiceQuestionBuilde>
+	questionBuilder:		<LQMultiChoiceQuestionBuilder>

 builder
-	a Toolbuilder used to build the LQMultiChoiceQuestionBuilde in order to test it
+	a Toolbuilder used to build the LQMultiChoiceQuestionBuilder in order to test it

 questionBuilder
-	the LQMultiChoiceQuestionBuilde that is being tested
+	the LQMultiChoiceQuestionBuilder that is being tested